Our Mission

 profile photo by harbor for bio.jpg

 More recently, Dirk helped co-found Aeon Respire, a startup focused on a novel upstream target for several respiratory diseases.
-Dirk is a longtime Officer of the Inflammation Research Association.
-He serves as an external committee member for WSU and Fred Hutchinson commercialization funds and is a contributor to the Life Science Washington Institute’s WIN mentoring program as well as an ad hoc member of the Institute of Translational Health Sciences' Drug and Device Advisory Committee at the University of Washington.
+Dirk is also a longtime Officer of the Inflammation Research Association and serves as an external committee member for WSU and Fred Hutchinson commercialization funds and is a contributor to the Life Science Washington Institute’s WIN mentoring program as well as an ad hoc member of the Institute of Translational Health Sciences' Drug and Device Advisory Committee at the University of Washington.
 He has taught a course on Drug Discovery of Biologic agents for the University of Washington Masters program in Pharmaceutical Bioengineering.

 Version 2 (10) placeholder copy.jpg